Frido: Feature Pyramid Diffusion for Complex Scene Image Synthesis: Acknowledgement

 \section{Acknowledgement}

-This research was partially supported by Taiwan Computing Cloud (TWCC) and Novatek Foundation, who provide extra funding and computation resources during the course of this research.
-We are also immensely grateful to Andreas Blattmann, a co-author of LDM~\cite{rombach2022high}, for sharing his valuable experience in implementing diffusion models, which was very helpful in the early stage of this work.
+This work is supported in part by the National Science and Technology Council of Taiwan under grant NSTC 111-2634-F-002-020.
+We also thank the National Center for High-performance Computing (NCHC), Taiwan Computing Cloud (TWCC), and Novatek Foundation for providing computational resources and extra funding.
+Moreover, we are immensely grateful to Andreas Blattmann, a co-author of LDM~\cite{rombach2022high}, for sharing his valuable experience in implementing diffusion models, which was very helpful in the early stage of this work.
 Last but not least, we thank Cheng-Fu Yang and Chiao-An Yang, our colleagues in the Vision and Learning Lab at NTU, for their feedback that helps polish this paper.

 \thetable{\Alph{table}} \thefigure{\Alph{figure}} \thesection{\Alph{section}}